UlyssesWu/FreeMote/FreeMote.Purify/readme.md

 # FreeMote.Purify

-A tool lib to *infer* the key of an Emote PSB file.
+A tool lib to *infer* the key of an EMT PSB file.
 It doesn't need any other file(e.g. DLL), and can do inference without brute force.
-It can get the key very fast and is universal for most Emote PSB files.
+It can get the key very fast and is universal for most EMT PSB files.
 It's NOT based on already known keys.

 # Feature
-* Support Emote PSB v2-v4 (only works with *Emote* PSB, not for normal PSB)
+* Support EMT PSB v2-v4 (only works with *EMT* PSB, not for normal PSB)
 * Very fast because it's all from inference rather than brute force
 * Can handle both header & body(string) encryption

-It's almost done but unreleased (in a standalone repo) since I have Emote projects myself.
+It's unreleased (in a standalone repo) for now.
+It implements `IPsbKeyProvider` and can be used as a FreeMote plugin.

 ---
 by Ulysses, wdwxy12345@gmail.com